 I am a qualified, experienced and empathic counsellor and psychotherapist based in Hitchin, Hertfordshire.
 At the heart of what I do is help you to change the relationship you have with yourself.
-I provide an atmosphere of trust and confidentiality, and work with individuals, allowing time and space to understand what’s going on for you so you can develop self-acceptance.
+I provide an atmosphere of trust and confidentiality, allowing time and space to understand what’s going on for you.

 - Developing self-esteem & confidence

-- Healing the effects of traumatic or abusive experiences and relationships
+- Healing from the effects of traumatic or abusive experiences and relationships

 - Forming healthier ways to relate to friends, family and partners

-- Overcoming difficult life transitions, self-sabotage, or feeling stuck in life.
+- Finding a way through difficult life transitions, self-sabotage, or feeling stuck.

 My approach to counselling is psychodynamic.
 This means that, as we look at your current problems, we will also begin to identify and explore how your past experience may have affected your life today in ways that may not be immediately apparent.
 At times, this may bring up difficult, painful and confusing emotions which I will support you through.